Migjen Basha: UEFA Euro 2016 qualification

 Exactly one year after his second goal and last call-up, following his return to Torino in an impressive form also playing as a starter and holding the captain's armband against Lazio, Basha returned to the national team as he received the call up by the coach Gianni De Biasi for the fourth match of the UEFA Euro 2016 qualifying Group I match against Armenia on 29 March 2015.
 On 18 March, De Biasi published a pre-list of 17 called up players and right after Basha became the 18th man to include in the pre-list squad.

 Basha was called up again for the next international match on 13 June 2015 France in a Group I centralised friendly match.
 Being a friendly match, the coach Gianni De Biasi left out all starting trio consisted of Burim Kukeli–Taulant Xhaka–Amir Abrashi and Basha gained the chance to play it as a starter among Ergys Kaçe and Andi Lila to consist the central-midfielders trio in a historical successful 1–0 win against hosts of the UEFA Euro 2016 with a free-kick goal scored by Ergys Kaçe at the end of the first half in the 43rd minute.

 Euro 2016

 On 21 May 2016, Basha was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 Basha was an unused substitute in two first matches against Switzerland in a 0–1 loss and hosts France where they lost 2–0, then played as a starter in the next match against Romania in an Albania's historical 1–0 win.
 Albania finished the group in third place with three points gained and a goal difference of –2.
 However, Albania was ranked last in the third-placed teams, which meant it was eliminated.

+Managerial career

+On 16 April 2026, Basha was appointed as interim head coach of Lausanne-Sport alongside Markus Neumayr, following the dismissal of Peter Zeidler due to poor results.

+Personal life

+Following Albania's historic participation at UEFA Euro 2016, Basha was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.